redfin-ios/swift-style-guide/README.markdown

-# Redfin Swift Style Guide.
+# Redfin Swift Style Guide

-# Adapted from raywenderlich.com style guide
+Our style guide has been adapted from the raywenderlich.com style guide.
+Please note that our existing codebase may not always follow these patterns because they have evolved over time, but all new code going forward should follow them.

+Please help us improve our codebase by referring to this style guide for all pull requests.

 Our overarching goals are conciseness, readability, and simplicity.